How to load additional files at runtime¶

 let themes_locations : string list = Mysites.Sites.themes

-(** Merge the content of the directories in [dirs] *)
+(** Merge the contents of the directories in [dirs] *)

 let filename' = Filename.concat dir filename in